Cottaging: Locations

 Cottages were and are located in places heavily used by many people such as bus stations, railway stations, airports and university campuses.
 Often, glory holes are drilled in the walls between cubicles in popular cottages.
 Foot signals—tapping a foot, sliding a foot slightly under the divider between stalls, attracting the attention of the occupant of the next stall—are used to signify that one wishes to connect with the person in the next cubicle.
 In some heavily used cottages, an etiquette develops and one person may function as a lookout to warn if non-cottagers are coming.

-Since the 1980s, more individuals in authority have become more aware of the existence of cottages in places under their jurisdiction and have reduced the height of or even removed doors from the cubicles of popular cottages, or extended the walls between the cubicles to the floor to prevent foot signalling.
+Since the 1980s, more individuals in authority have become more aware of the existence of cottages in places under their jurisdiction; as such, they have reduced the height of (or even removed doors from) the cubicles of popular cottages, or extended the walls between the cubicles to the floor to prevent foot signalling.